 Popular Career Options

-Careers in audio production and sound recording in music, broadcasting and other fields require knowledge of a broad range of computer-based equipment and software.
-Graduates of audio production degree programs may work in the entertainment industry producing or engineering television and radio programming, film soundtracks, music or other media.
+The careers in audio production and sound recording in music, broadcasting, and other fields require knowledge of a broad range of computer-based equipment and software.
+Graduates of audio production degree programs may work in the entertainment industry, producing or engineering television and radio programming, film soundtracks, music or other media.
 Broadcast media outlets, recording studios or live entertainment venues may employ others.
 Possible job titles in audio production include:

 - Broadcast engineer